mig-l-f/ao-sol/docs/sphinx/source/index.md

 <a id="5">[5]</a>
 Jensen, A., Anderson, K., Holmgren, W., Mikofski, M., Hansen, C., Boeman, L., Loonen, R. “pvlib iotools — Open-source Python functions for seamless access to solar irradiance data.”
 Solar Energy, 266, 112092, (2023).
 DOI: 10.1016/j.solener.2023.112092.

+<a id="6">[6]</a>
+Naldi, Claudia & Morini, Gian & Zanchini, E..
+(2014).
+A method for the choice of the optimal balance-point temperature of air-to-water heat pumps for heating.
+Sustainable Cities and Society.
+Em https://doi.org/10.1016/j.scs.2014.02.005

 ```{toctree}
 :caption: 'Contents:'